 Deb Cameron is a researcher and teacher at the University of Toronto and one of the investigators on the project.
 She has worked with young people and their families for many years.
-Deb is interested in this project because she wants to learn more from young people themselves about what they think about friends and being part of a community.
+Deb was interested in this project because she wanted to learn more from young people themselves about what they think about friends and being part of a community.
 She also has a younger brother with an intellectual disability.

 Natalie Rose (University of Toronto)

 Natalie is very happy to be the PhD Trainee of this project.
 She is currently enrolled as a PhD student at the University of Toronto where her research focuses on disability and romantic relationships.
 She was particularly excited for this project to learn more about what youth and young adults with developmental/intellectual disabilities had to say about their lives.

 Ms. Lisa Schumph (Lawson Ministries)

 Lisa’s in the Voices of Youth project is as a Community Partner.
 Lisa thinks that this project is an excellent example of collaboration involving community and university researchers interested in inclusion!

 Ms. Melissa Ngo (Hand Over Hand Community Organization- York Region)